-Chrissy Teigen Makes Light Of College Admissions Scandal By Photoshopping Her Face Onto Athletes Bodies
+Chrissy Teigen Makes Light Of College Admissions Scandal By Photoshopping Her Face Onto Athletes’ Bodies

 — BuzzFeed News (@BuzzFeedNews) March 16, 2019

 Despite the comical nature of the post, it really draws further attention to the bigger issue at hand.
-Developments from the FBI investigation upon the case state that some parents really took their cheating to this absurd of a level.
+Developments from the FBI investigation on the case state that some parents really took their cheating to this absurd of a level.
 Some are said to have Photoshopped their children’s faces onto the bodies of athletes engaging in a sport.

-Loughlin in particular has faced enormous public scrutiny for her alleged involvement in the cheating scandal.
-Her 19-year-old daughter Olivia Jade has experienced the backlash from the shocking turn of events, according to Vox.
+Loughlin, in particular, has faced enormous public scrutiny for her alleged involvement in the cheating scandal.
+Her 19-year-old daughter, Olivia Jade, has experienced the backlash from the shocking turn of events, according to Vox.
 Jade is a social media influencer who boasts 1.9 million subscribers on YouTube.
-Her content ranges from beauty and makeup videos to question and answer sessions with her famous mother.
+Her content ranges from beauty and makeup videos, to question and answer sessions with her famous mother.

 Jade has been previously hired by various companies to promote their products through her Instagram page and YouTube videos.
 Some of this promotion was based upon her identity as a college student, an identity that is now clearly in question.
 Since the wake of the scandal, Jade has been dropped from a partnership she had with the makeup brand Sephora.